grzesiug/autopsy_plugins/Tagged_Files_Report_module/README.md

 - __Description:__ Custom Report Module can display image , video, text files.
 Image files are displayed with exif metadata .
 Report can be easly translated to your language by creating language new file in folder "language".
-Now english and polish is supported.
+Now english and polish language is supported.
+Language file should be name in folowing format lang_yourlanguagename_.txt.
+Tagged files can be sorted by date, path, name and etc.
 - __Author:__ Grzegorz Ginalski (grzegorz dot ginalski at o2 dot pl)
 - __Minimum Autopsy version:__ 4.1.0
 - __Module Location__: Here